Castle Hill Makes First Historic Horse Racing Machine Installation in Kentucky

 As a proud member of the National Thoroughbred Racing Association, Castle Hill Gaming is delighted to support Kentucky's renowned horse racing industry.

-"Castle Hill is excited to begin operations in Kentucky," said Arthur Wilson, CEO of Castle Hill Gaming.
+"Castle Hill is excited to begin operations in Kentucky," said Arthur Watson, CEO of Castle Hill Gaming.
 "We are proud of our quality fun machines that are already being enjoyed by patrons throughout the United States."

 HHR machines have raised $87 million in taxes in Kentucky since 2011, and $33 million of these taxes have supported Kentucky's thriving horse industry, an industry employing approximately 80,000 people and contributing $1.6 billion to the state's GDP.